wandb/weave/weave/docs/ClickhouseCallsQueryPerformanceAnalysis.md

   2. If `async_insert` is enabled, then Clickhouse server will group together batches within a window to combine into a bigger batch
   3. Batches are written as "parts"
   4. Parts are pre-processed into "Granules" with indexes based on the table definition
   5. Periodically, Clickhouse will merge parts.
-Frankly, I could not find what exactly happens in a merge, or exactly when this happens, but i assume it is a "zip" sort of behavior that zips together the already-sorted-granules of each part.
 * Read Side:
     1. Client performs SELECT commands against the DB
     2. Clickhouse determines which granules (across all parts) are needed to load into memory.
 This is achieved by considering the WHERE condition in the query, then finding all granules that could possibly contain data relevant to the query.
 In my opinion it is useful to think of this operation as "filtering" out unneeded granules.
 By default, all granules are needed, but if the WHERE condition contains a predicate that operates on an indexed field, then the granule's "mark" can be used to determine if it might contain relevant data (or rather, certainly does not contain result rows).